Ling-144-winter2022-team-3/final-project/References/README.md

       https://doi.org/10.1007/s10579-015-9303-x
       https://www.isca-speech.org/archive/pdfs/interspeech_2010/lyu10_interspeech.pdf
     ```
-- 2. [Linguistic Consortium Data](https://catalog.ldc.upenn.edu/LDC2015S04) is a University of Pennsylvania-sponsored agency that disseminates language resources, including the SEAME code-switching speech corpus.
+- 2.[Linguistic Consortium Data](https://catalog.ldc.upenn.edu/LDC2015S04) is a University of Pennsylvania-sponsored agency that disseminates language resources, including the SEAME code-switching speech corpus.
 Linguistic Consortium Data authored the linked article, which provides key figures of age, gender, place of residence, etc., of the code-switching speakers.
 According to this article, the code-switching data was obtained from responses to casual interview questions.
 The transcripts document conversations with 156  participants, which amount to 192 hours of recording.
     ```
     Nanyang Technological University, Universiti Sains Malaysia.
 Mandarin-English Code-Switching in South-East Asia. https://doi.org/10.35111/5gyy-zq54